enriquepablo/npl-web/bnf.rst

 call definitions, facts, and rules.
 Definitions are used to define terms.
 Facts use those terms to establish relations among them.
-And rules establish relations (logical relations, basically implication) among the relations expressed in the terms.
+And rules establish relations (logical relations, basically implication) among the relations expressed in the facts.

 Definition of terms
 -------------------